 Choosing the Right Space in your Home

 You’ll want to choose a space that is well ventilated and has easy access to water.
-Fortunately, by taking different measures, such as using LED grow lights and the proper electrical equipment, the risk of danger to your home is significantly decreased.
+By taking different measures, such as using LED grow lights and the proper electrical equipment, the risk of fire and water damage to your home is significantly decreased.

-You can use any sort of space, but the more space you have, the more you’ll be able to grow.
+You can use any sort of space to grow pot indoors, but the more space you have, the more you’ll be able to grow.
 These various spaces can be excellent for growing: